 Don't be afraid of the documents just because they're a legal contract.
 Properly written HOA documents shouldn't require a law degree to read them, and should contain terms that a layperson should know, he says.

 The restricted covenants, which lay out what can and can't be done with the property, are filed with the county, Stone says, so prospective buyers can check them out before deciding if they want to live there.
-Bylaws, rules and regulations, which may also list restrictions, aren't recorded with a government entity, and will have to obtained from the HOA.
+HOA bylaws, rules and regulations, which may also list restrictions, aren't recorded with a government entity, and will have to obtained from the homeowners association.

-2 - Know your costs, and where the money goes
+2 - Check the homeowners association fees and where the money goes

-HOAs have annual dues to help pay for insurance, new roofs, lawn mowing and other communal expenses.
+Homeowners associations fees, usually charged as annual dues, pay for insurance, new roofs, lawn mowing and other communal expenses.
 Find out if they're capped and how often they can be raised.

 It's also important to check the association's financial reserves, especially in a condo, says Paul Licata, director of business development for Seacrest Services, a property management firm in Florida.
 Licata suggests checking if the reserves are fully funded and if there's enough money for emergencies.